AlexEngelhardt/startup-name-generator/README.md

 You can (and maybe should) save a trained model in the `models` subdirectory, so that you don't have to train it every time you want to generate new names.

+### Lightning talk (5min) with a brief overview

+There's a [YouTube video](https://www.youtube.com/watch?v=1w3Q3CEldG0&index=50&list=PLHd2BPBhxqRJpeduPspa9tZiHUix4X1zh) of a lightning talk on this project.

 ### Detailed description and tutorial

 I wrote a [blog post](http://alpha-epsilon.de/python/2018/04/04/an-lstm-based-startup-name-generator/) with a more detailed description of this project, and a few sample calls and outputs.